-If someone is abusing drugs or alcohol and is looking for help, there are many effective drug rehab programs accept private health insurance.
-Whereas some outpatient and short term programs accept private health insurance, far more effective drug rehab centers which offer an inpatient or residential stay for at least 90 days are also an available option.
-These rehab facilities which accept private health insurance can differ in terms of treatment curriculum, but those individuals who are covered by private health insurance are fortunate enough to have financial assistance when it comes to paying for a drug or alcohol rehabilitation facility.
-For additional information, consult with an addiction specialist at a substance abuse rehabilitation program in your area to see which services your private health insurance will cover.
+If an individual is abusing drugs or alcohol and is looking for help, there are many effective drug treatment programs accept private health insurance.
+Whereas some outpatient and short term programs accept private health insurance, far more effective drug or alcohol rehab programs which provide an inpatient or residential stay for at least 90 days are also an available option.
+These programs which accept private health insurance can differ in terms of treatment curriculum, but those individuals who are covered by private health insurance are fortunate enough to have financial assistance when it comes to paying for a drug or alcohol treatment facility.
+For more information, speak with with a treatment professional at a drug or alcohol rehab facility in your area to find out which programs your private health insurance will cover.

 Military health insurance generally refers to TRICARE and is a typically recognized insurance for certain drug rehabilitation facilities.
 A drug rehab that accepts military insurance will normally accept most other types of insurance as well.
 TRICARE typically covers detox, rehab and outpatient treatment.

 Paying for drug or alcohol treatment can be a challenge, as all resources have been exhausted due to the persons drug habit.
 Many drug rehab facilities recognize this reality which is why many drug rehabilitation facilities around the country provide payment arrangements known as a sliding scale fee.
 There are several variables put into the equation of determining what the fee will be from person to person, and these factors are based on individual circumstances such as income, cash on hand, living circumstances, the size of one's family etc. Sliding scale fees have been in use for some time as most drug and alcohol treatment facilities would rather find a way to make it work financially so that those suffering with addiction can get the help they need.